River Mersey: Recreation

 The Mersey Valley Countryside Warden Service manages local nature reserves such as Chorlton Ees and Sale Water Park recreational sites and provides an educational service along the Mersey from Manchester to the Manchester Ship Canal.

 It is possible to canoe on parts of the river between Stockport and Carrington.
 Liverpool Sailing Club located at Garston Coastal Park on the north bank of the estuary has a 1000 feet slipway giving access to river for water sports.

 The wooded suburban stretch of the river from above Howley Weir to Woolston is also used for recreational and competitive rowing, operated from the Warrington Rowing Club.

 Angling has become popular on some stretches of the river as fish such as perch, barbel, grayling, carp, roach, chub, trout, pike, bream and dace have been caught.

 Warrington Anglers Association have fishing rights on a large stretch of the River through most of Warrington.
 Prince Albert Angling Society also have a small stretch near Rixton.

 The river has also faced problems regarding the poaching of fish despite a strict 'catch and release' policy imposed on anglers for ecological reasons which applies to most UK waterways.

+Mersey River Festival

+The Mersey River Festival, rebranded in 2018 as ‘River Festival Liverpool’, was an annual event held on the river Mersey during a weekend in May or June between 1981 and 2019 to celebrate Liverpool's maritime tradition.
+Originally organised by the Merseyside Development Corporation, the festival was later overseen by Liverpool City Council and Culture Liverpool.
+The last event was planned to take place between the 8 and 10 May 2020, but was cancelled due to COVID.
+As of 2024, the event has not returned.

+During the 1990s the festival was the largest event if its kind in Europe.
+In the 2010s the event attracted tens of thousands of people and included music stages and other waterside attractions alongside regattas, visiting vessels, and tall ships on the river.

+Notable musical artists who have performed at the event include Katie Melua, Shola Ama and Russell Watson.
+Captain David Hawker was the Mersey River Festival's official artist from the late 1990s until the last event in 2019.
+The painter attended annually to capture on paper the boats, attractions, visitors, and events as they unfolded.